Mocha Java Smoothie

 1 tablespoon raw Date Syrup for added sweetness (can use 2 pitted dates)

-Can add frozen coffee ice cubes to make like Frappuccino!
+Can add frozen coffee ice cubes to make it like Frappuccino!

-1. Mix ingredients together in food processor or blender.
+1. Mix ingredients together in a food processor or blender.

 2. Blend till smooth.